brson/multirust/README.md

   with overrides.
 * Other unusual characters in paths may break overrides.
 * Overrides at the filesystem root probably don't work.
-* Nightly archives only work from 2014-12-16 forward.

 # Future work

+* Tests.
 * Resume downloads.
+* Check sigs.
+* Check for and install updates of multirust itself.
-* Tests.
+* Windows support.
 * Allow creation of aliases like `rustc-0.12.0` (needs cargo to obey RUSTC and RUSTDOC env vars).
 * GC unused toolchains.
-* Check for updates of multirust itself.
-* Check sigs.
 * Cache installers to avoid redownloads?
 Maybe only useful for testing.
 * override, show-override, remove-override could take an optional path.
 * Allow management of custom toolchain builds.